-1. Symbolism :
+1. Symbolism | Baroque Architecture

 Baroque Architecture is known for its grandeur and affluent depiction.
-Being a style of architecture driven by religious propaganda, the intent was to symbolise the church as a space that fostered the deepest personal relationship with God.
+Being a style of architecture driven by religious propaganda, the intent was to symbolize the church as a space that fostered the deepest personal relationship with God.
 Further, the overwhelming use of gold in Catholic altars and ceilings especially in French Baroque structures was to establish absolute supremacy of the monarchs.
 Colonial countries largely funded Baroque architecture seeking to substantiate their wealth and power to the world.
-The High altar at St. John’s Co-Cathedral, Chapel at Versailles etc depict such symbolism.
+The High altar at St. John’s Co-Cathedral, Chapel at Versailles, etc depict such symbolism.

-2. The First Prodigy :
+2. The First Prodigy

 The first truly Baroque facade is considered to be of II Gesu Church in Rome.
 Erected around 1584, the church was also the first Jesuit church which was later used as a reference for upcoming Baroque Jesuit churches around the world.
-The most striking feature of the interiors is the ceiling fresco painted by Baroque artist Baciccia that creates an optical illusion of a dome.
+The most striking feature of the interiors is the ceiling fresco painted by Baroque artist Baciccia which creates an optical illusion of a dome.

-3. Unification of Three Mediums :
+3. Unification of Three Mediums

-4. Static v/s motion :
+4. Static v/s motion

-Baroque architecture brought dynamism and motion through circular forms, concave and convex walls, twisted columns, dramatic exterior projections etc. Francesco Borromini, known as a master of curved-wall architecture stunningly depicted this motion in his design of San Carlo Alle Quattro Fontane.
+Baroque architecture brought dynamism and motion through circular forms, concave and convex walls, twisted columns, dramatic exterior projections, etc. Francesco Borromini, known as a master of curved-wall architecture stunningly depicted this motion in his design of San Carlo Alle Quattro Fontane.
 This philosophy of depicting elements in action was also highlighted in sculptures like Bernini’s David which stands in total contrast to the poised stance of David by Michelangelo.

-5. Massing :
+5. Massing | Baroque Architecture

-Another insufficiently discussed characteristic of Baroque structures is the use of conscious, geometrical distortion to heighten drama in structures.
+Another insufficiently discussed characteristic of Baroque structures is the use of conscious, geometrical distortion to heighten the drama in structures.
 A statement against the earlier preached notion of perfection and classicism required in structures.
-Architecturally, this was achieved by hyper-extending or manipulating geometrical forms, adding twisted columns, non-spherical domes, wavy walls etc. A spectacular example of the same is Bernini’s four-storey Baldachin in St. Peter’s standing on mystically twisting columns.
+Architecturally, this was achieved by hyper-extending or manipulating geometrical forms, adding twisted columns, non-spherical domes, wavy walls, etc. A spectacular example of the same is Bernini’s four-storey Baldachin in St. Peter’s standing on mystically twisting columns.

 7. Influence of Baroque Architecture on other art forms

 Baroque Architecture left its imprint on various art forms.
 Baroque music became popular where artists such as Handel and Bach inculcated the same grandeur and creative exaggeration in their notes and symphonies.
-Paintings and Sculptures also showcased a style of art that expressed over the top emotion.
-For instance, The Death of Socrates by Jacques Phillips in the late Baroque period portrayed an overly dramatic version of the famous scene with fallen objects, actions in motion and melodramatic faces.
+Paintings and Sculptures also showcased a style of art that expressed over-the-top emotion.
+For instance, The Death of Socrates by Jacques Phillips in the late Baroque period portrayed an overly dramatic version of the famous scene with fallen objects, actions in motion, and melodramatic faces.

-8. Urban Planning :
+8. Urban Planning

 Baroque is believed to be the first period to practically apply architectural values beyond a building scale to a larger town-planning extent.
 City designs were based on circuses and straight roads.
 The axial, linear avenues of the urban fabric would cut through circuses, each dominated by imposing Baroque structures such as church, palace or fountain.
 This form of city layout assured a more comprehensible urban movement, a feature envisioned by the ones in power.

-9. Chiaroscuro Technique :
+9. Chiaroscuro Technique

 The period of Baroque beautifully explored the concept of light in spatial design and artwork.
 The Chiaroscuro Technique employed an interplay of light and shadows to achieve heightened drama and contrast desired in Baroque structures and paintings.
 Such was the knowledge of illumination during this period of construction that structural finishes were chosen to reflect light in a way to create a blend of intense lightness and thematic darkness in selective areas.

-10. Baroque – The imperfect Pearl :
+10. Baroque – The imperfect Pearl | Baroque Architecture